M3351AN/Usugumo/README.md

 ﻿# Usugumo

-A Windows kernel-mode driver that proxies RPM/WPM/mouse_event operations, handling user-mode process requests via ioctl
+A Windows kernel-mode driver that proxies RPM/WPM/mouse_event/keybd_event .etc operations, handling user-mode process requests via ioctl

+> [!WARNING]
+> This project IS NOT designed to combat AC/AV/EDR or sth like that.
+>
+> And no matter what purpose you use it for, I DO NOT guarantee anything about it and assume ALL RISKS at your own risk
+>
+> Unless strictly tested and appropriately modified, in principle, DO NOT directly use any code from this project for production environments

 ---